 The provision for unpaid claims and unpaid claims recoverable from reinsurers are carried on a discounted basis to reflect the time value of money.
 In that respect, the Corporation determines the discount rate based upon the expected return of the bond investments that approximates the cash flow requirements of the unpaid claims.
-The discount rate applied was 2.0% (2018 - 2.3%).
-The resulting carrying amount is considered to be an indicator of fair value as there is no ready market for trading insurance contract liabilities.
+The discount rate applied was 0.8% (2019 - 2.0%).
+The resulting carrying amounts are considered to be an indicator of fair value as there is no ready market for trading insurance contract liabilities.